pritchardn/windlass/Rerun/Explanation.md

 - My current 'supported' functionality is based on a single function.
 It could be possible to simply remove unsupported flags from the Enum as a cleaner solution?
 - Groups are handled in-editor by adding a group ID field, nothing more.
 - Moving from LGT to PGT in the pg_generator.make_single_drop function.
 This is a self-proclaimed dummy function...
+- Current behaviour sees reproducibility data be copied when child drops are created in the unrolling process

+## Closed Issues
+- We have added separate unroll and partition pgt functions since it is totally reasonable to do these phases separately

 ## Added Code
 - daliuge-common